 We Love This In… stairwells, of course!

 The best part about gallery walls is that whatever you ultimately choose to frame or hang is really up to you and what you like!
 Beyond art on the walls, consider wall decor ideas that are also functional.
 We especially love this shelving approach, which provides a chic twist to the whole idea.

-What To Hang: By staggering wall shelves over a sofa or a bed, you can easily prop and layer art on to them to create a more three-dimensional gallery wall.
+What To Hang: Start by hanging two or three shelves, then use those as the canvas for your gallery!
+Stagger wall shelves over a sofa or a bed, or stack them on a stairwell wall, then prop and layer art on to them to create a more three-dimensional gallery wall.
 That also means none of the art has to be anchored to the wall, which makes it easy for you to rearrange and swap out pieces as you like.
-If you’re really at a loss as to what art to start with, go with some abstract prints in shades of a single color, like blue or purple or red.
-You can never go wrong with that.
+If you’re really at a loss as to what art to start with, go with some abstract prints in shades of a single color.

 How To Arrange It: Varying sizes in your art and picture frames are key here.
 Try starting with two shelves and four art pieces.
-Lean larger artworks in the back and arrange the smaller ones in front.
-As you get inspired by more gallery wall ideas, you can add more shelves and start to include other objects, like vases and bookends, as a way to play up more visual variety and texture in your space.
+Lean larger artwork in the back and arrange the smaller pieces in front.
+As you get inspired by more gallery wall ideas, you can add more shelves and start to include other objects, like vases, candles, plants, and small sculptures, as a way to play up more visual variety and texture in your space.

-We Love This In… Apartment living room, tiny home office, small bedroom.Shop This Look
+We Love This In… apartment living rooms, tiny home offices, stairwells, or small bedrooms